ediomoeffiong/yorubaGPT/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 # Acknowledgements
-Special thanks to all contributors and the Yoruba language community for their invaluable input and support.
+Special thanks to all contributors, myself, and the Yoruba language community for their invaluable input and support.

 Thank you